Running out of runway

 “We built a lot of internal tools.
 We built tools for fraud, KYC and AML regulation, and more,” he says.
 “When users want to send someone money, you need a tool to verify their ID, and then a tool to create a queue of IDs you need to verify.
 When users want to withdraw money, you need a way to verify that they are who they say they are.”

-And after building all of these tools themselves, the co-founders noticed a pattern.
+And after building all of these tools themselves, David noticed a pattern.
 “When you build enough internal tools as an engineer, you realize that all internal tools basically look the same.
 It’s just a bunch of tables, buttons, drop downs and forms that you have to build from scratch.
 What if there was a drag and drop way of building this faster?” says David.